paper-leaf/alton/README.md

 ### Standard Functionality ###
 *Standard* functionality brings you the full page scrolling you're used to.
 The "featured area of projects" in the middle section are all 100% height, and each scroll directs you to the next one (scroll down) or previous (scroll up).
 [Here's a demo of Standard.](#)

-Here is an example for all the options available for *Standard*:
+Here is an example for all the options needed for *Standard*:

 First ensure you have the proper HTML structure:
 ```